Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Another amazing night visit you can do in Rome is visit the Colosseum by night.
 Find out how!

-Yes, you can take a tour of the Vatican Museums Friday night.
+Yes, you can take a tour of the Vatican Museums Friday night and Saturday night.

 You can also visit on your own, and rent the audio guide.